WHERE'S MY BAG: HOI AN, VIETNAM

 Why We Went

-We booked a room in a homestay through Airbnb for $20 a night.
-It included breakfast and coffee, bikes to ride around town, good internet, and a bed/bath suite that looked like a hotel room.
-The family was keen to practice their English and share their culture - they took us on motorbikes to nearby temple ruins and the wood carving village where they grew up.
+Our homestay was less than $20 a night on Airbnb.
+It includes breakfast and coffee, bikes to ride around town, good internet, and a bed/bath suite that looks like a hotel room.
+The family is keen to practice their English and share their culture - they took us on motorbikes to nearby temple ruins and the wood carving village where they grew up.
 For $5 a person, they gave us a tour of the local produce market, taught us how to cook a local specialty, and we all shared a huge Vietnamese dinner together.
-It was a really special experience and we're really glad we chose to stay 11 days with them in Hoi An!
+It was such a special experience, we keep going back.
+This recent stay with them was for more than two months!